ethpandaops/optimism-package/README.md

         # Offset is in seconds
         holocene_time_offset: ""

+        # Isthmus fork
+        # Defaults to None - not activated - decimal value
+        # Offset is in seconds
+        isthmus_time_offset: ""

         # Interop fork
         # Defaults to None - not activated - decimal value
         # Offset is in seconds